What is an E-Cigarette Lawsuit?

 - May 2019: a judge sided with the tobacco advocacy groups and ordered all e-cigarette companies to submit their products for an FDA review by May 2020.

-- August 2019: A band of vape companies known as the Vapor Technology Association sued the FDA to delay the regulations put forward by the tobacco advocacy lawsuit, according to the Associated Press.
+- August 2019: According to the Associated Press, a band of vape companies known as the Vapor Technology Association sued the FDA to delay the regulations put forward by the tobacco advocacy lawsuit.

 How Can an E-Cigarette Lawsuit Help Me?